 Family violence and sexual violence services are essential services and will remain available during COVID-19, even if services need to be delivered in different ways.

 The Government and the Police continue to take family violence and sexual violence very seriously.
-Violence is a crime at any time, including during this COVID-19 period.
+Violence is a crime at any time, including during the COVID-19 pandemic.

 Phone 0800 HeyBro (439 276) for men who feel they’re going to harm a loved one or whānau member